-- Community-driven addiction services;

-- Inter-jurisdictional relationships and collaboration; and

-- System level partnerships and linkages.
+- Community-driven substance misuse and mental wellness services; - Inter-jurisdictional relationships and collaboration; and - System level partnerships and linkages.

-Community-driven Addiction Services
+Community-driven Substance Misuse and Mental Wellness Services

-A stable and progressive addictions service must be driven by First Nations communities and embody their cultures, values and traditions.
+A stable and progressive substance misuse and mental wellness service must be driven by First Nations communities and embody their cultures, values and traditions.